-What: Silversmithing For Beginners with Teresa Bishop (Booked online with Hotcourses)
+What: Silversmithing and Jewellery Making (Booked online with Hotcourses)

 One of England, Wales and Northern Ireland's most prominent examination boards, Pearson PLC’s Edexcel offers a number of different qualifications, from the academic GCSEs and A levels to the more vocational NVQs and BTECs.
 Many schools and colleges up and down the UK offer Edexcel qualifications, as well as businesses who wish to educate their employees.
 They also have a strong presence internationally with their BTECs being recognised in over 80 other countries.
 In recent years, Edexcel have been keen to make use of new technologies in their testing and marking.